 In 2012, McRobbie became the first sitting IU president to be elected a member of the American Academy of Arts and Sciences.
 In 2007, he became the first sitting IU president to be named an honorary member of Indiana University’s Alliance of Distinguished and Titled Professors.
 Though his academic career has focused primarily on information technology, he has demonstrated a continuing strong interest in and commitment to the humanities, and he is an honorary fellow of the Australian Academy of Humanities.

 He holds numerous awards and honors.
 In 2007, he was made a Sagamore of the Wabash by Indiana Governor Mitch Daniels, the highest honor the State can bestow.
 In 2010, he was made an Officer of the Order of Australia, Australia’s national honors system.
-On April 24, 2014, McRobbie received the Anti-Defamation League’s “Man of Achievement Award,” which recognizes individuals who have demonstrated exceptional commitment to community, justice and equal opportunity for all.
+In 2014, McRobbie received the Anti-Defamation League’s “Man of Achievement Award,” which recognizes individuals who have demonstrated exceptional commitment to community, justice and equal opportunity for all.

 IU’s first lady, Laurie Burns McRobbie, is a native of Michigan.
 She has worked as a technologist for the last 20 years of her career, most recently serving as the executive director of member and partner relations for Internet2.
 She is an adjunct faculty member in IU's School of Informatics and also has a background in the humanities and a long involvement in women’s issues.
 At IU she has used this extensive background to promote and advance scientific and mathematical literacy, particularly among groups who have historically been underrepresented in these fields.
 She has also continued her involvement in women’s issues and in community organizations such as Middle Way House.